baus/install-discourse/README.md

 Edit the file to add your Postgres username and password to each configuration in the file.
 Also add host: localhost to the production configuration because the production DB will also be run on the localhost in this configuration.

-When you are done the file should look some like:
+When you are done the file should look similar to:

 ```
 development: